Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Architecture designs are kept compliant with privacy rules and industry standards by regular risk assessments and compliance audits.

-44. Describe your experience with designing for real-time analytics and big data processing.
+44. What experience exists in designing for real-time analytics and big data processing?

 Ans: